cllopes/reactathon/material/2_react/10_testing/readme.md

 files with the `.test` or `.spec` suffix.
 Like many of Jest's properties this can be override and a new test pattern used, see [Jest Configuration](https://jest-bot.github.io/jest/docs/configuration.html).

-You specific naming convention (.spec vs .test vs .js) doesn't matter but you should be consistent throughout your application.
+Your specific naming convention (.spec vs .test vs .js) doesn't matter but you should be consistent throughout your application.

 A second option is to run via the commandline by install Jest globally `npm install -g jest`.